GodGreg/TestSuite/README.md

 TestEx.actual - A temp file that stores the actual output of the program before comparing it to the .out file (Will be removed in later updates)

-A explination of the example files
+A explanation of the example files
 ----------------------------------------------------------------------------------------------------------------------------------------
 If we have a an executable called "Run" and a SuiteFile called "suite" containing "Test1 Test2".
 Then runSuite will run a test for both Test1 and Test2.